Beginner's guide · 11th edition

 Q.Is Warhammer 40K hard to learn?

-10th Edition is the most beginner-friendly version of 40K ever released.
-The core rules fit on a few pages and most of the complexity comes from individual unit abilities, not the base game.
+11th Edition keeps the beginner-friendly core of 10th Edition while adding the Detachment Points system for army building.
+The combat rules fit on a few pages and most complexity comes from individual unit abilities, not the base game.
 Most people can learn the basics in a single session and be playing confidently within a few games.

 Q.What faction should I start with as a beginner?